EnriqueWood/youtube-2-ultrastar/README.md

 Make sure you have Docker already installed on your system or the program will not allow you to continue without it.
 Once you have docker installed, paste the URL of the Youtube video or the path to your local mp3/mp4 local file and press

+## Configuration file

+You can save your "Advanced options" going to `File -> Save Options`

+In Linux systems, it will create your config file in `~/.config/.youtube2ultrastar.conf` In Windows systems, it will create your config file in `%APPDATA%/.youtube2ultrastar.conf` In macOS systems, it will create your config file in `'~/Library/Application Support/.youtube2ultrastar.conf`

+The program will automatically load the configuration file if it exists in the system.

 ## Usage for Linux Users